-There is a good reason to believe that under the quasi-invariance Assumption, the modular element $\delta$ becomes self-adjoint (actually, positive).
-See discussion given in Section \S\ref{sub4.1} (see Proposition~\ref{vaesRN}).
-As such, from this point on, we will restrict ourselves to the situation when $\delta$ is self-adjoint.
-This will make some of the results in the previous subsection become simpler.
+However, under the {\em quasi-invariance assumption\/} (see Section~\S\ref{sub5.3}), it seems that the modular element $\delta$ becomes self-adjoint.
+See discussion given in \S\ref{sub5.3}, such as Proposition~\ref{vaesRN} and the paragraphs following it.
+Considering this, we revisit in the below some of the results we obtained so far for the modular element $\delta$, when we restrict ourselves to the situation when $\delta$ is self-adjoint.
+The self-adjointness of $\delta$ makes things simpler.

 \begin{prop} Assume that $\delta$ is self-adjoint.
 Then we have the following simpler results: \begin{enumerate} \item $(\varphi\circ S)(a)=\varphi(a\delta)$ and $(\varphi\circ S^{-1})(a)=\varphi(\delta a)$, for all $a\in{\mathcal A}$. \item $S(\delta)=\delta^{-1}$ and $S^2(\delta)=\delta$. \item $(\varphi\otimes\operatorname{id})(\Delta a)=(\operatorname{id}\otimes\varphi)\bigl(F_1(1\otimes a)\bigr)\delta =\delta(\operatorname{id}\otimes\varphi)\bigl((1\otimes a)F_3\bigr)$, for all $a\in{\mathcal A}$. \item $\Delta(\delta)=(\delta\otimes\delta)E=E(\delta\otimes\delta)=E(\delta\otimes\delta)E$. \end{enumerate} \end{prop}